mattnorris/whispernote/README.md

-# kindleclip
+# whispernote
-## for Evernote
+## Send Kindle Highlights to Evernote

 ---

 # Problem
 - You love reading your **Kindle**, and you make lots of highlights to review later.
 - You also use **Evernote** to remember... well, just about everything.
-- You can save [your Kindle highlights](https://kindle.amazon.com/your_highlights "https://kindle.amazon.com/your_highlights") as one long note with **Evernote Web Clipper**, but Evernote [can't split a note into multiple notes](http://discussion.evernote.com/topic/21855-splitting-a-note-into-multiple-notes/, "Evernote Discussion Forum"), and you really want to save each highlight *separately*.
+- You can save [your Kindle highlights](https://kindle.amazon.com/your_highlights "https://kindle.amazon.com/your_highlights") as *one long note* with **Evernote Web Clipper**, but [Evernote can't split a note into multiple notes](http://discussion.evernote.com/topic/21855-splitting-a-note-into-multiple-notes/, "Evernote Discussion Forum"), and you really want to save each highlight *separately*.
-- You can save [your Kindle highlights](https://kindle.amazon.com/your_highlights "https://kindle.amazon.com/your_highlights") into separate notes with **Evernote Web Clipper**, but that's too tedious.
+- You can save each highlight into a separate note with **Evernote Web Clipper**, but that's too tedious.

 # Solution

-**kindleclip** uses your Gmail account to create separate Evernote notes for all of your Kindle highlights.
+**whispernote** uses your Gmail account to create separate Evernote notes for all of your Kindle highlights.

 ---

 # Example

-## Command Line

-	python kindleclip.py highlights.html email@gmail.com gmailpassword enuser.dyz4@m.evernote.com
+	python whispernote.py highlights.html email@gmail.com gmailpassword enuser.abc3@m.evernote.com

 ## Output

-A new Evernote note is created for each highlight in *highlights.html*.
-Here is an example:
+A new Evernote note is created for each highlight in *highlights.html*:

 > Many treasure-crocks, buried of old in war-time, has he now for his own.